lightstep/opentelemetry-prometheus-sidecar/README.md

 monitored.
 Use the `--prometheus.scrape-interval=DURATION` flag to set scrape intervals to monitor at startup.

+#### Validation errors

+The sidecar reports validation errors using conventions established by Lightstep for conveying information about _partial success_ when writing to the OTLP destination.
+These errors are returned using gRPC "trailers" (a.k.a. http2 response headers) and are output as metrics and logs.
+See `sidecar.points.dropped`, `sidecar.series.dropped`, and `sidecar.metrics.invalid` metrics to diagnose validation errors.

 #### Resources

 Use the `--destination.attribute=KEY=VALUE` flag to add additional resource attributes to all exported timeseries.